dhiway/cord/docs/adr/0008-orbis-transaction-policy-pipeline.md

 3. `RestrictOrigin`, after all dispatch-origin mutation;
 4. nonzero-sender, spec-version, transaction-version, genesis, mortality, nonce, and weight checks;
 5. deny-by-default `ChargeOrSkipFeeless<ChargePGAS<ChargeAssetTxPayment>>`;
-6. metadata-hash validation, and terminal Revive `SetOrigin`.
+6. recursive Orbis Storage storage-call validation, metadata-hash validation, and terminal Revive `SetOrigin`.

 The type fixture in `origin/orbis/runtime/src/tests.rs` gives every unimplemented policy position a typed `NoPolicy<N>` marker.
 It is intentionally **not** a `TransactionExtension`, so it cannot authorize a call, mutate an origin, or accidentally enter the runtime tuple.
-The full fixture also models reclaim, restriction, checks, the nested feeless/PGAS/asset payment policy, the retired storage-policy slot (SCALE-empty), metadata, and Revive origin selection.
+The full fixture also models reclaim, restriction, checks, the nested feeless/PGAS/asset payment policy, Orbis Storage, metadata, and Revive origin selection.
 Tests destructure the concrete normal, Ethereum, MetaTx and authorized types and assert their extension metadata order; the fixture is not a disconnected set of surface aliases.
 Implemented full-transaction surfaces share `OriginPolicyExtensions`, `InnerTxExtensions`, and the single `default_inner_tx_extensions` builder.